A Free Art History Course

 YouTube video to be published 3 June 2026

-An audio discussion about Gerhard Richter (created by NotebookLM from my notes)
+A discussion on Gerhard Richter (created by NotebookLM from my notes):

 In our current era of pixel-perfect surveillance and high-definition anxiety, we are pathologically addicted to the sharp edge.
 We demand that history be archived in 4K clarity and that our identities be rendered with clinical precision.
 Yet Gerhard Richter—the most influential painter of the last half-century—has spent six decades arguing that such clarity is a dangerous fiction.